 - 1 onion, peeled and chopped

-- In a pot over medium heat, bring about a gallon of salted water to a boil.
-Add linguine and cook for about 1 to 2 minutes less than package directions.
+- In a pot over medium heat, bring about 4 quarts of salted water to a boil.
+Add linguine and cook for about 1 to 2 minutes shy of package directions.
 Drain well, reserving 1 cup of the pasta water.

-- Meanwhile, in a wide pan over medium heat, heat 1 tablespoon of the olive oil.
+- In a wide pan over medium heat, heat 1 tablespoon of the olive oil.
 Add shrimp and cook for about 1 to 2 minutes on each side or just until color changes.
 Remove from pan and keep warm.

-- Add crushed tomatoes and bring to a boil.
-Lower heat and simmer for about 25 to 30 minutes or until reduced.
+- Add crushed tomatoes and wine and bring to a boil.
+Lower heat and simmer for about 15 to 20 minutes or until reduced.

 - Add pasta, shrimps, and reserved pasta water.
 Gently toss to combine and evenly coat with sauce.
 Continue to cook for about 2 to 3 minutes or until pasta is heated through and al dente.